 Double-click the wireless adapter.

 Click the Wireless Properties button.

-In the “Network security key” field, check the Show characters option to view the Wi-Fi password.
+In the “Network security key” field, check the Show characters option to view the WiFi password on Windows 10.

-Using Control Panel, you can only view the Wi-Fi password for the network you’re currently connected.
-If you want to see your current password, or saved Wi-Fi networks stored on Windows 10, you’ll need to use Command Prompt.
+Using Control Panel, you can only view the WiFi password for the network you’re currently connected to.
+If you want to see your current password or saved WiFi networks stored on Windows 10, you’ll need to use Command Prompt.
 These steps will also work on PowerShell.

-To view Wi-Fi password from saved networks, use these steps:
+To see the WiFi passwords from saved networks on Windows 10, use these steps: